csariyildiz/csariyildiz.github.io/_posts/technical/english-english/vmware-esxi.md

-A complete system, whether it's a server or a comprehensive infrastructure setup, comprises both hardware and software components that work together to achieve specific functionalities.
+A complete system within an enterprise environdment, whether it's a server or a comprehensive infrastructure setup, comprises both hardware and software components that work together to achieve specific functionalities.

-As an hardware a datacenter should have server hardware, storage infrastructure, networking equipment and additional elements like backup hardware, power supplies etc.
+As an hardware a datacenter should have server hardware, storage infrastructure, networking equipment and additional elements like backup hardware, power supplies.

 * Server hardware such as Dell EMC PowerEdge Servers form the core hardware, providing processing power, memory, storage, and networking capabilities.
 * A storage infrastructure consists of storage arrays or drives.
 Storage including HDDs, SSDs, or storage systems from vendors like Dell EMC Unity, NetApp store data and provide access to it.
-Dell EMC Unity storage management software offering unified storage with features for performance optimization and data protection.
+Storage management platforms like Dell EMC Unity provides unified storage with features for performance optimization and data protection.
 * There is also a need for networking equipment such as switches, routers, firewalls, certain appliances like VPN, loadbalancers.
 These devices facilitates network communication within the infrastructure and with external systems.
 * We additionally need additional sensor sensor (netbotz), power supplies (ups), cooling system (enterprise cooling products) to maintaining server and infrastructure reliability by ensuring uninterrupted power and proper cooling.
 * Also a backup system can be used such as Dell EMC Networker.
 Dell EMC Networker is a backup and recovery software work optimally with Dell EMC storage solutions and hardware, enhancing backup and recovery performance in Dell EMC environments.